Maple Leaf Foods B Six Sigma In 2002 Case Study Solution

 • Introduce operations with quick services in order to cater the department of youths.

 • Maple Leaf Foods B Six Sigma In 2002 Case Study Analysis can take up add-on company in order to offer traditional things of Japan in a devoted restaurant areas.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of attractive schemes for old people and females.
+• Introduction of appealing schemes for old individuals and females.

-• Intro of complimentary card of membership to provide bundle of special offer to its loyal clients.
+• Intro of complimentary card of membership to provide bundle of special deal to its faithful customers.

-Building of regional center for training particularly to train local staff.
+Building of regional center for training particularly to train regional staff.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|